Challenger Deep

+The GEBCO Gazetteer of Undersea Feature Names indicates that the feature is situated at 11°22.4′N 142°35.5′E and has an approximated maximum depth of 10,903 to 11,009 m below sea level.
+A 2011 study placed the depth at 10920 ± 10 m with a 2021 study revising the value to 10935 ± 6 m at a 95% confidence level.

+The depression is named after the British Royal Navy survey ships HMS Challenger, whose expedition of 1872–1876 first located it, and HMS Challenger II, whose expedition of 1950–1952 established its record-setting depth.
+The first descent by any vehicle was conducted by the United States Navy using the bathyscaphe Trieste in January 1960.
+As of July 2022, there were 27 people who have descended to the Challenger Deep.

 Topography

 The Challenger Deep is a relatively small slot-shaped depression in the bottom of a considerably larger crescent-shaped oceanic trench, which itself is an unusually deep feature in the ocean floor.
 The Challenger Deep consists of three basins, each 6 to 10 km long, 2 km wide, and over 10850 m in depth, oriented in echelon from west to east, separated by mounds between the basins 200 to 300 m higher.
 The three basins feature extends about 48 km west to east if measured at the 10650 m isobath.
-Both the western and eastern basins have recorded depths (by sonar bathymetry) in excess of 10920 m, while the center basin is slightly shallower.
+Both the western and eastern basins have recorded depths (by sonar bathymetry) in excess of 10920 m, while the center basin is slightly less deep.
 The closest land to the Challenger Deep is Fais Island (one of the outer islands of Yap), 287 km southwest, and Guam, 304 km to the northeast.

-Detailed sonar mapping of the western, center and eastern basins in June 2020 by the DSSV Pressure Drop combined with crewed descents revealed that they undulate with slopes and piles of rocks above a bed of pelagic ooze.
+Detailed sonar mapping of the western, center and eastern basins in June 2020 by the DSSV Pressure Drop combined with manned descents revealed that they undulate with slopes and piles of rocks above a bed of pelagic ooze.
 This conforms with the description of Challenger Deep as consisting of an elongated seabed section with distinct sub-basins or sediment-filled pools.